 2. What is a Market-Based Pricing Strategy Example:

 Unlike cost-based pricing, market-based pricing takes into account competitors.
 Market-based pricing is when the price of a product or service is set based on its competitive market position and product market fit—essentially pricing on par with or near your competition.
 For example, commodities (raw materials, basic resources, agricultural, or mining products, such as iron ore, sugar, or grains like rice and wheat) often fall in this category as pricing is defined by what the market is willing to pay.
-Another typical example of market-based pricing is companies whose pricing strategy is to be “fast-followers.”
+Another typical market price example is companies whose pricing strategy is to be “fast-followers.”
 A fast-follower is a company that adjusts their prices shortly after their competitors change their prices (quickly following suit, aka fast-following).

 3. What is a Value-Based Pricing Strategy Example: